rioualen/gene-regulation/doc/environments.rst

        # Replace XXX by the IP of your instance
        ssh -A -p 22 root@192.54.201.XXX

-Once you're connected to you appliance, you can install all the programs that you want.
-You can check `this section <http://gene-regulation.readthedocs.io/en/latest/dependencies.html#>`__ for a manual on how to install NGS tools.
+Once you're connected to your appliance, you can install all the programs that you want.
+You can check out `this section <http://gene-regulation.readthedocs.io/en/latest/dependencies.html#>`__ for a manual on how to install NGS tools.
 Beware that the amount of disk space of the appliance itself is limited!